squid-cache/squid-cache.github.io/DeveloperResources.rst

 Squid is HTTP/1.1, but only barely.
 We have a [[Features/HTTP11|checklist]] for HTTP/1.1 compliance which needs to be completed still.
 There are also optional behaviours in the spec not in the checklist which should be added.

+For Squid-3 we operate the development trunk and web code browsers on [[http://bazaar-vcs.org/|Bazaar]].
+If you prefer other VCS tools read-only mirrors are available via several other systems listed below.

 === Required Tools ===

  * '''Squid-3''': [[Squid3VCS|Bazaar]]